 Symptoms of Ulcerative Colitis :

-- Diarrhoea, often accompanied with blood or pus
+- Diarrhea often accompanied by blood or pus

 - Abdominal pain and cramping